-All technologies needed to build a fully open source / open hardware system for industrial automation are now available, mostly from European Free Software publishers and Open Hardware vendors.
+All technologies required to build a fully open source / open hardware system for industrial automation are now available, mostly from European Free Software publishers and Open Source Hardware vendors.
 We will explain in this article how to build such a system.
 We will then discuss possible limitations of certain standards and problems which remain to be resolved.

 The diagram bellow illustrates the role of each segment:

 The Cloud segment, which can be public cloud or private cloud, runs backend servers for applications such as ERP, data lake.
-They could even run MES applications as long as there is some form of proxy at the edge for the real time part of manufacturing execution.
+It could even run MES applications as long as there is some form of proxy at the edge for the real time part of manufacturing execution.

 The Edge segment runs services that must be deployed next to the production line.
 This includes services that provide real time control logic to IoT, real time signal processing to Remote Radio Head (RRH), real-time proxy of a cloud hosted MES, network management services, etc. ERP could also be deployed at the edge too if wide area network (WAN) is not reliable enough to access the cloud segment.